You are here: Home / Projects / Biological control of blueweed

 What is this project doing?

-CABI is working to find a biological control agent that will successfully help to control the invasive blueweed in North America.
+CABI is working to find biological control agents that will successfully help to control the invasive blueweed in North America.

-In 2023, CABI received funding from the Ministry of Forests, British Columbia to conduct a literature survey for potential biological control agents for blueweed.
+In 2023, with funding from the Ministry of Forests, British Columbia a literature survey for potential biological control agents was conducted for blueweed.

 This review revealed 94 insects, one mite and seven pathogen species from blueweed.
-Of these, seven insects, one mite and three plant pathogen species are reported exclusively from the genus Echium, i.e., the genus blueweed belongs to.
-Based on the available information on their impact and narrow host range, the root-feeding weevil Mogulones geographicus and the gall-forming eriophyid mite Aceria echii were prioritized for further studies in 2024.
+Of these, seven insects, one mite, and three plant pathogen species are reported exclusively from the genus Echium.

 Results